pchampin/coercible_errors/README.md

     {
         // compute the most appropriate Error type based on P1 and P2;
         // especially, if P1 and P2 are both infallible,
-        // that PMax will be infallible as well. type Error = CoercedError<P1::Error, P2::Error>;
+        // PMax will be infallible as well. type Error = CoercedError<P1::Error, P2::Error>;
         fn produce(&self) -> Result<u16, Self::Error> {
             Ok(